Bachelor of Science in Psychology

 -

 Yes!
-The bachelor's-to-master's accelerated programs allow students to complete graduate courses as undergraduates.
+Our Bachelor's to Graduate Accelerated Pathways allow students to complete graduate courses as undergraduates.
 The programs enable students to double-count the units for both degrees and pay undergraduate tuition.
 Students can save an estimated $20k in graduate tuition.
-Learn about the application requirements for accelerated bachelor's-to-master's programs on our Accelerated Degree Program page.
+Learn about the application requirements on our Accelerated Pathways page.

 -